Agent#

 Get the next trial(s) to run.

-Deprecated since version v0.8.1: Use suggest or get_next_trials instead.
+Deprecated since version v0.8.1: Use suggest instead.

 - Parameters: